amelialwx/AC215_PlatePals/README.md

 **Frontend**

 A user friendly React app was built to identify food images uploaded by the user using CNN models from the backend.
 Using the app a user can take a photo of their foods and upload it.
 The app will send the image to the backend api to get prediction results on a classification label of their foods.
-Furthermore, an AI Chatbot powered by OpenAI will be enabled along with suggestions for questions to ask the ChatBot based on the food the model predicted their food was.
+Furthermore, an AI Chatbot powered by OpenAI will be enabled along with suggestions for prompts to ask the ChatBot based on the food the model predicted their food was (i.e. Can you provide a detailed nutritional analysis of hamburgers, including its calorie content and key nutrients?).

 Here are some screenshots of our app (1st image: CNN Model prediction serving results after user uploaded image, 2nd image: AI ChatBot enabled after prediction along with possible prompt suggestions based on user upload, 3rd image: App home page):

 <img src="assets/frontend-pred.jpg"  width="800">
 <img src="assets/frontend-chatbot.jpg"  width="800">
 <img src="assets/frontend-home.jpg"  width="800">